 Note: Based on 2018 data.
-Source: MNB calculation based on Eurostat data.

 4.1.5 Labour market criterion

 Criterion summary: The economy should be close to full employment.

 Justification: In order to prevent the criteria system of the euro adoption from giving rise to social damage, compliance with fiscal parameters needs to be scheduled appropriately.
 To this end, there is a need for a labour market criterion that is aimed at the attainment and maintenance of full employment.
 Accordingly, accession to the euro area with ample fiscal space and a low deficit and debt ratio level should take place when the government has completed its countercyclical task and eliminated cyclical unemployment.
 In this case, both the countercyclical policy and the fiscal space required in the currency area point to a balanced budget.